oddlama/fora-docs/usage/introduction/hosts.md

 Hosts can override and set variables in their respective host module file.

 By default, the path to this file is `hosts/<name>.py`, relative to the inventory.
-If it exists, it will be loaded and it's globals will become the host's variables.
+If it exists, it will be loaded and its globals will become the host's variables.

 All special attributes of a host are documented in [`HostWrapper`](../writing-deploys/TODO/).
 As for the inventories, you can regard host modules as an "instance" of this wrapper class.